|

 F-35

-Composite Edge of Part Machining NCDMM
+Composite Edge of Part Machining

-Project No. 05005602 |
+Project No. 05005602

 PROBLEM / OBJECTIVE

-Lockheed Martin Aeronautics Company (LMAC), Fort Worth, TX, the
+Lockheed Martin Aeronautics Company (LMAC), Fort Worth,

-Fighter (JSF), experienced difficulties in machining advanced composite
+Joint Strike Fighter (JSF), experienced difficulties in

-wing skin material for the JSF.
-With tool life lasting only nine
+JSF.
+With tool life lasting only nine (9) linear feet at

-(9) linear feet at one-third the total material thickness and excessive
+one-third the total material thickness and excessive delamination

-delamination of the composite material, existing tooling and processes
+of the composite material, existing tooling and processes

 were unable to produce quality components efficiently.

-Because of the growing demand for F-35 composite components, tight
+Because of the growing demand for F-35 composite components,

-a more efficient machining solution.
-The team's goal was to improve
+The team's goal was to improve tool life and eliminate delamination

-tool life and eliminate delamination of the outer edge.
+of the outer edge.

 Wing